 Additional ski racing BIOS are listed below.
 Please contact AOA communications@alpineontario.local to continue to add to this list of Ontario’s best!

 Para skier Chris Williamson is one of the world’s most decorated para-alpine athletes.
-Chris Williamson reached the podium again at the 2014 Paralympic Games in Sochi earning a bronze medal in slalom for visually impaired with his guide Nick Brush.
+Chris Williamson reached the podium again at the 2014 Paralympic Games in Sochi, earning a bronze medal in slalom for the visually impaired with his guide, Nick Brush.
 He is now a four-time Paralympic medalist – including a gold in Salt Lake City in 2002.

-In addition, his resume lists an incredible 105 IPC World Cup podiums (including 56 victories) 13 world championship medals (two gold), as well as eight IPC Crystal Globes and multiple national championship titles.
+In addition, his resume lists an incredible 105 IPC World Cup podiums (including 56 victories), 13 world championship medals (two gold), eight IPC Crystal Globes, and multiple national championship titles.

-He fought his way to the Sochi Games from injuries sustained in 2011-12 and in 2013.
-Williamson headed to the Games on the heels of a golden performance at the 2013 IPC World Cup finals which were held in Sochi.
-The national team veteran is known for his determination and love of competition which are key factors for his storied racing career.
+He fought his way to the Sochi Games from injuries sustained in 2011-12 and 2013.
+Williamson headed to the Games on the heels of a golden performance at the 2013 IPC World Cup finals, which were held in Sochi.
+The national team veteran is known for his determination and love of competition, which are key factors in his storied racing career.

 Todd Brooker is a former Crazy Canuck and ski commentator with NBC Sports.

-Brookers rise to world class prominence placed him 13th at the 1982 World Championships, ninth in the downhill in both the 1984 Winter Olympics and the 1985 World Championships.
+Brooker’s rise to world-class prominence placed him 13th at the 1982 World Championships and ninth in the downhill at both the 1984 Winter Olympics and the 1985 World Championships.

-Brooker finished his World Cup career with three victories, seven podiums, and 15 top ten finishes, all in downhill.
+Brooker finished his World Cup career with three victories, seven podiums, and 15 top-ten finishes, all downhill.

-Liisa Savijarvi is a former National Team member now coaching in Southern Ontario.
+Liisa Savijarvi is a former National Team member who coaches in southern Ontario.
 She was born in Bracebridge, Ontario.
-Her career in Alpine skiing started with the Southern Ontario Division Ski team in December 1978.
+In December 1978, she started her career in Alpine skiing with the Southern Ontario Division Ski team.
 She made many appearances at the Canadian Alpine Championships and the FIS World Cup.
 She was part of Canada’s team at the 1984 Winter Olympics in Sarajevo, attaining 9th place in the Giant Slalom and 18th place in the Downhill.

 She achieved a number of podium places on the FIS World Cup schedule, including winning a Super-G in Furano, Japan.